Indonesia’s Investment Outlook for 2019

 Outlook for 2019

-Indonesia’s growth outlook remains positive due to domestic demand, expansion of government spending and fixed investments.However, US-China trade tensions continue to pose downside risks in terms of the volatility of the Rupiah as well as rising crude oil prices, putting more pressure on Indonesia’s current account deficit.
+Indonesia’s growth outlook remains positive due to domestic demand, expansion of government spending and fixed investments.volatility of the Rupiah as well as rising crude oil prices, putting more pressure on Indonesia’s current account deficit.

 Danareksa, a state-owned financial institution in Indonesia, expects the country’s economy to slow down by 2019 but will strongly accelerate growth to the range of 5.3 to 5.4 percent in 2020.